Stephen Gilfus: CourseInfo

 In 1997, Gilfus met Daniel Cane, his student, while he was a teacher's administrator for Cornell's entrepreneurship studies assisting Professor Deborah Streeter with her business plan writing classes.
 That year Cane won an award for a business plan developed in the class called "EleFun" based on an educational website business model.
 Earlier that year, Gilfus had also won an award from Cornell for his work in his business planning and consulting class.
 Cane approached Gilfus based on his successes at Cornell with the Cornell Entrepreneur Club and the two joined forces to found and develop CourseInfo into a platform for course-based websites or CourseSites as the called them.

 CourseInfo LLC was a small e-learning company focused on the development of an innovative course management system.
 The CourseInfo platform was technologically advanced as it was one of only a few relational database-powered web-based applications launched in the late 1990s.
 CourseInfo released several product versions including the "Teachers Toolbox" and its foundational first release the Interactive Learning Network v.1.
 The original product developed at Cornell University was deployed on a Linux BSD system, written in PERL, with an Apache web server, and leveraged MySQL as its relational database, with the front end UI of the system being accessed through a web browser.

-One of the first of its kind to use a relational database with a web front end or a "true" web-based application, these deployments are now known a LAMP web application software stack.
+One of the first of its kind to use a relational database with a web front end or a "true" web-based application, these deployments are now known as LAMP web application software stack.
 The CourseInfo team had leveraged MySQL in 1996/1997 just a few short years after the release of the original MySQL database system on May 23, 1995.
-The Cornell team had unique access to the Cornell Theory Center, now the Cornell Center for Advanced Computing and leveraged supercomputing power, one of the key pillars of the internet and ARPANET/NSFNET at the time.
+The Cornell team had unique access to the Cornell Theory Center, now the Cornell Center for Advanced Computing, and leveraged supercomputing power, one of the key pillars of the internet and ARPANET/NSFNET at the time.